ZiGuan/Machine-Learning-Small-Project/README.md

 # Supervised Learning Algorithms

 ### Linear Regression / Multiple Linear Regression
 Linear regression analysis is used to predict the value of a dependent variable based on the value of another independent variable.
-This form of analysis estimates the coefficients of the linear equation, involving one 'linear regression' or more independent variables 'multiple linear regression' that best predict the value of the dependent variable.
+This form of analysis estimates the coefficients of the linear equation, involving one `linear regression` or more independent variables `multiple linear regression` that best predict the value of the dependent variable.

 ### Examples of linear regression: